 An Emergency Medical Technician (EMT) is a healthcare provider who aids in emergency medical situations by evaluating patients’ conditions, recording treatment, and operating ambulances.
 They serve as the primary emergency responders and serve as the backbone of advanced emergency medical services.

-EMT proficiency is classified into two levels: EMT Basic and EMT Advanced (also known as EMT Intermediate).
+EMT proficiency is generally classified into two levels: Basic EMT and Advanced EMT (also known as EMT Intermediate).

-A HLT41120 – Certificate IV in Health Care will allow you to become an EMT but the HLT51020 – Diploma of Emergency Health Care could give you an edge when applying for roles in the industry.
+In Australia, the HLT41120 – Certificate IV in Health Care will allow you to become an EMT but the HLT51020 – Diploma of Emergency Health Care could give you an edge when applying for roles in the industry.
+To learn how to become Australia-qualified, click the button below.

 Rachel was keen to build her knowledge and skillset even further as an Emergency Medical Technician (EMT) so chose APC to pursue her goals.